-I gave the hooligans a minute to explore the starch with their hands.
+I gave the hooligans a minute to explore the cornstarch with their hands before adding any water.
 The fine powder feels so silky and soft.

-Then I poured about a cup of water onto the tray, and asked them to mix it and mash it together with their hands.
+Then I poured about a cup of water onto the tray, and I had the kids mix it together with the cornstarch with their hands.

-I added more cornstarch and water as they were mixing until we got the consistency we were looking for.
+As they were mixing, I added more cornstarch until it reached the consistency I was looking for.

-You’ll know it when you get there.
-Your goop will become solid when you squeeze it or push it around on the tray, and it will transform back into an oozing liquid when you release it.
+You’ll know the consistency is right when you get there.
+Your Oobleck will become solid when you squeeze it or push it around on the tray, and it will transform back into an oozing liquid when you release it.

-You can also add toys to your goop or flowers and leaves from your garden to make our Nature Goop.
+You can also add toys to your Oobleck, or add flowers and leaves to make our Nature Goop.

 Squeeze it together, and you get a solid lump.

-The girls loved it when I scooped a big handful of goop and held it up high, and let it drizzle down over their hands.
-They’d grab for the gooey strands of goop and watch as their own grasp would turn them back into solid form again.
+The girls loved it when I held a big handful of Oobleck up high and let it drizzle down over their hands.
+They’d grab for the goopy strands and watch as their own grasp would turn them back into solid form again.

 What a wonderful, hands-on way to explore the properties of cornstarch and water!

-Cleaning up our goop experiment was a breeze!
-It all washed away in seconds with a spray from the garden hose!
+Cleaning up our Oobleck was a breeze!
+It washed away in seconds with a spray from the garden hose!

 2 ingredient Cloud Dough – Happy Hooligans